 Stephenson Harwood is a full-service international law firm, with over 180 partners and over 1,100 staff worldwide.
 We act for a wide range of listed and private companies, institutions and successful entrepreneurs.

-We have ten offices across Europe and Asia: Beijing, Dubai, Hong Kong, London, Myanmar, Paris, Piraeus, Seoul, Shanghai and Singapore.
+We have nine offices across Europe and Asia: Dubai, Hong Kong, London, Myanmar, Paris, Piraeus, Seoul, Shanghai and Singapore.
 Through our network of offices and strong local law firm relationships, we offer clients commercially-focused legal advice across the globe.

 Areas of work

-Commercial litigation; corporate; employment and pensions; finance; marine and international trade; and real estate.
+Commercial litigation; corporate; employment, pensions and private wealth; finance; marine and international trade; and real estate and projects.

 Who should apply